geeksforsocialchange/PlaceCal/README.md

 The documentation for PlaceCal currently stored in notion and can be read [here](https://www.notion.so/gfsc/PlaceCal-developer-handbook-01649b69009340e3ae3035e9cf346f27).
 There is also a small amount of documentation sprinkled throughout the code itself and can be turned into HTML by running `rails doc:generate`.
 If you are working with the code and are completely lost you can also try the GFSC discord server where you can prod a human for answers.
 Good Luck!

+### Generating new components

+We use view_component to make components, and you can create a new one by running `rails g component <Name>`

 ## Formatting

 We use [Prettier](https://prettier.io/) to format everything it's able to parse.
 It will run as a pre-commit hook and format your changes as you make commits so you shouldn't have to think about it much.